 - DOJ issued guidance to its False Claims Act (FCA) litigators on May 7, 2019, regarding the incentives DOJ offers to companies that provide "voluntary disclosure," "cooperate" with the investigation, share "information gleaned from an internal investigation and tak[e] remedial steps through new or improved compliance programs."
 In the FCA context, DOJ is authorized to depart down to single damages in the case of full cooperation.
-DOJ also has issued cooperation credit guidance regarding criminal matters, including specifically in the FCPA context, and the DOJ Antitrust Division's Corporate Leniency Policy offers amnesty and certain leniency based on cooperation and other conditions. - SEC's cooperation program is rooted in its Report of Investigation from October 2001, which is commonly known as the Seaboard Report.4 SEC has provided updated guidance through the years, including a formal cooperation program launched in January 2010 and multiple references in speeches and enforcement settlements. - In September 2022, U.S. Deputy Attorney General Lisa Monaco provided policy guidance on corporate criminal enforcement, specifically emphasizing that DOJ will offer more favorable resolutions for companies that voluntarily self-report misconduct and meet the notion of full cooperation and effective remediation.
-This guidance was followed in January 2023, when then-Assistant Attorney General Kenneth Polite announced changes to the DOJ's Corporate Enforcement Policy (CEP), which among other things, describes the circumstances under which firms can receive substantial credit or a declination if they voluntarily self-disclose misconduct, fully cooperate in any resulting investigation, and timely and appropriately remediate the issue.
-Then in March 2023, Monaco and Polite gave speeches announcing additional updates to the CEP related to corporate compliance programs and the use of compensation clawbacks for executives and employees.
-Given DOJ's recent pronouncements, it is even more important to consider the potential benefits and drawbacks associated with voluntarily self-disclosing conduct. - Other agencies, like EPA, have issued several guidance documents that account for cooperation in the exercise of its enforcement discretion and penalty assessment.
-For example: - EPA has long considered cooperation as a mitigating factor in its exercise of investigative discretion to distinguish cases meriting criminal investigation from those more appropriately pursued under administrative or civil judicial authorities. - EPA has issued several statute-specific civil penalty policies, each of which considers the degree of cooperation in assessing penalties. - Under EPA's "Audit Policy," a voluntary disclosure that meets specified criteria can result in significant penalty reductions and EPA's determination not to recommend criminal prosecution.
-The Audit Policy provides additional flexibility to new owners who self-disclose violations. - With some limited exceptions, the credit a company will get for cooperating is uncertain and difficult to quantify, and the cost of cooperation is high.
+DOJ also has issued cooperation credit guidance regarding criminal matters, including specifically in the FCPA context, and the DOJ Antitrust Division's Corporate Leniency Policy offers amnesty and certain leniency based on cooperation and other conditions. - For example, SEC's cooperation program is rooted in its Report of Investigation from October 2001, which is commonly known as the Seaboard Report.5 SEC has provided updated guidance through the years, including a formal cooperation program launched in January 2010 and multiple references in speeches and enforcement settlements. - In September 2022, U.S. Deputy Attorney General Lisa Monaco provided policy guidance on corporate criminal enforcement, specifically emphasizing that DOJ will offer more favorable resolutions for companies that voluntarily self-report misconduct and meet the notion of full cooperation and effective remediation.6 This guidance was followed in January 2023, when then-Assistant Attorney General Kenneth Polite announced changes to the DOJ's Corporate Enforcement Policy (CEP), which among other things, describes the circumstances under which firms can receive substantial credit or a declination if they voluntarily self-disclose misconduct, fully cooperate in any resulting investigation, and timely and appropriately remediate the issue.7 Then in March 2023, Monaco and Polite gave speeches announcing additional updates to the CEP related to corporate compliance programs and the use of compensation clawbacks for executives and employees.8 Given DOJ's recent pronouncements, it is even more important to consider the potential benefits and drawbacks associated with voluntarily self-disclosing conduct.

+With some limited exceptions, the credit a company will get for cooperating is uncertain and difficult to quantify, and the cost of cooperation is high.
 However, the cost of not cooperating may be higher.